MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 - **Mitigate insider threats like data exfiltration**: A malicious user who tries to download data from Dataverse using a client tool like Excel or Power BI from a disallowed IP location is blocked from doing so in real time.
 - **Prevent token replay attacks**: If a user steals an access token and tries to use it to access Dataverse from outside allowed IP ranges, Dataverse denies the attempt in real time.

-IT firewall protection works in both interactive and noninteractive scenarios.
+IP firewall protection works in both interactive and noninteractive scenarios.

 ## How does the IP firewall work?